tensorflow/compression/README.md

-# Introduction
+# TensorFlow Compression

-This project contains data compression ops and layers for TensorFlow.
+TensorFlow Compression (TFC) contains data compression tools for TensorFlow.

 You can use this library to build your own ML models with end-to-end optimized data compression built in.
 It's useful to find storage-efficient representations